reduxframework/docs/docs/core-fields/slides.md

 ```

 ## Using the `show` Argument
-There are 3 main elements to the slide field, namely the title, description, and URL (media URL).
+There are three main elements to the slide field, namely the title, description, and URL (media URL).
 You can easily hide
 any of these elements using the `show` argument and providing a key=>False value for the element you wish to hide.

 ```php